atticusofsparta/arweave-classifieds/README.md

   will calculate the highest voted category for the listing, and place it there.
 If no category has a highest approval rating, the original set by the author is used.

+## Smart listings

-Smart listings: a smart listing is a smartcontract deployed to act as payment mediation between buyer, seller, and brokers.
+  A smart listing is a smartcontract deployed to act as payment mediation between buyer, seller, and brokers.
 Users can apply to be a broker for a listing.
 A brokers job is to find a buyer or a seller to fullfill the contract's function, which is to transfer ownership of the product or     service.
   The author of the listing can set weather or not the listing needs a broker, and if so set the brokers commision.
 Once an author accepts someone as a broker, or multiple brokers, the contract is updated for each broker(s) deal.
 If the broker finds a party who is interested, they must update the contract with that persons wallet address.
 If that wallet address is used to pay out the contract, the broker will automatically recieve comission from the